AcATaMa#

 1. Sampling Design#

-The sampling design determines how sample units are selected to ensure representativeness and statistical validity [Stehman and Czaplewski, 1998].
-A well-structured sampling design is essential for producing unbiased accuracy estimates and reliable area estimates.
+The sampling design determines how sample units (points) are selected to ensure representativeness and statistical validity [Stehman and Czaplewski, 1998].
+AcATaMa supports simple random, stratified random, and systematic designs, with sample-size calculation, allocation control, and post-stratification.

 2. Response Design#

 The response design involves defining the procedures for obtaining and interpreting reference classifications, ensuring that the comparison between map and reference data is reliable [Olofsson et al., 2014].
-It encompasses the protocols and methodologies used to determine the reference or “true” classification of sampled units.
+A multi-window interface lets several reference-data sources be reviewed side by side while each sample is labeled.

 3. Analysis#